Top 9 Legal Trends to Look for in 2024 [Updated]

 “New research from Litera shows that more firms than ever before are shifting from the billable hour to alternative fee arrangements.

 “This is likely due to a need to stay competitive with declining M&A as well as how AI has improved efficiency.
-We see AFA’s as a win-win, with more focus on client experience and care and better-managed expectations around budgeting and costs.” - Barry Solomon, VP of M&A Integration, Litera
+We see AFA’s as a win-win, with more focus on client experience and care and better-managed expectations around budgeting and costs.”

 As we navigate through an era of rapid innovation, it becomes increasingly evident that embracing these legal technology trends is not just advantageous but essential for staying competitive in the legal field.
-From the integration of AI and machine learning to the adoption of cloud-based solutions and the rise of alternative fee arrangements, the future of law is undeniably intertwined with technological progress.
+From the integration of legal AI and machine learning to the adoption of cloud-based solutions and the rise of alternative fee arrangements, the future of law is undeniably intertwined with technological progress.

 By staying informed, adapting to emerging trends, and leveraging the power of technology to enhance efficiency and client service, legal practitioners can position themselves at the forefront of innovation, ensuring their relevance and success in the dynamic world of modern law.